ARMmbed/mbed-ethernet-sample-kone/README.md

  - Right-click on "My Project"

- - Select import by "URL"
+ - Select import "from URL"

  - Enter the following URL: https://github.com/ARMmbed/mbed-ethernet-sample-kone

+ - DO NOT SELECT "Update all libraries"... ensure that remains UNCHECKED

 To compile locally, you need to install "mbed-cli"